magentabusiness/magentabusiness.github.io/_includes/docs/reference/gateway-mqtt-api.md

 ## Introduction

-The Gateway is a special type of device in ThingsBoard that is able to act as a bridge between external devices connected to different systems and ThingsBoard.
+The Gateway is a special type of device in IoT Hub that is able to act as a bridge between external devices connected to different systems and IoT Hub.
 Gateway API provides the ability to exchange data between **multiple devices** and the platform using **single MQTT connection**.
-The Gateway also acts as a ThingsBoard device and can leverage existing [MQTT Device API](/docs/{{docsPrefix}}reference/mqtt-api/) to report stats, receive configuration updates and much more.
+The Gateway also acts as a IoT Hub device and can leverage existing [MQTT Device API](/docs/{{docsPrefix}}reference/mqtt-api/) to report stats, receive configuration updates and much more.

-The API listed below is used by [**ThingsBoard open-source IoT Gateway**](/docs/iot-gateway/what-is-iot-gateway/).
+The API listed below is used by [**IoT Hub open-source IoT Gateway**](/docs/iot-gateway/what-is-iot-gateway/).

 ## Basic MQTT API